Combined Degree Options

 Pharm.D./M.S. in Health Informatics

-The combined Master of Science in Health Informatics and Doctor of Pharmacy is a program developed in collaboration between Mercer University's College of Pharmacy and Penfield College.
+The combined Master of Science in Health Informatics and Doctor of Pharmacy is a program developed in collaboration between Mercer University's College of Pharmacy and College of Professional Advancement.
 Merging subject knowledge from various areas of study, the combined degree program gives candidates an edge through a unique opportunity to earn both a Master of Science and Doctorate degree at the same time.
 This program is designed for students seeking to provide high-quality, patient-centered care at the intersection of pharmaceutical expertise and healthcare information technology.
 The combination of computing and communication technologies with clinical acumen prepares students for work delivering expert, efficient, and sustainable healthcare services.